hrebolle/dataproducts/README.md

 The application is available in [shinyapps.io] (https://hrebolle.shinyapps.io/Quakes).

-The presentation of the application can be seen in this [GitHub repo] (https://github.com/hrebolle/dataproducts).
+The source code is available in this [GitHub repo] (https://github.com/hrebolle/dataproducts).